RCD Protection

 What is a Residual current device or RCD?

 An RCD is a residual current device.
 It is a safety device that is used in electrical installations to protect against the risks of electrocution and fire.
 RCDs are designed to break the circuit if they detect an imbalance between the live and neutral wires.
-This can happen if there is a fault in the electrical installation or if someone comes into contact with a live wire.
-RCDs can save lives by preventing electrocutions and fires.
+This can happen if there is an earth fault in the electrical installation or if someone comes into contact with a live wire.
+RCDs can save lives by preventing electrocutions and electrical fires.

 Do I need to have an RCD?